Michelle L. Drumbl Associate Dean for Academic Affairs, Robert O. Bentley Professor of Law, and Director, Tax Clinic

 LLM, 2002, New York University

-Michelle Lyon Drumbl is the Director of the Tax Clinic and Clinical Professor of Law at Washington and Lee University.
-Her teaching and research interests focus on federal income taxation of individuals, tax procedure, and tax policy.
+Michelle Lyon Drumbl is the Robert O. Bentley Professor of Law and Director of the Tax Clinic at Washington and Lee University School of Law.
+Her teaching and research interests focus on the federal income taxation of individuals, tax procedure, and tax policy.

-As Director of the Tax Clinic, Professor Drumbl oversees students as they provide pro bono representation for low-income taxpayers who have post-filing controversies with the Internal Revenue Service and educate taxpayers about their tax rights and responsibilities.
-Under Professor Drumbl's supervision, clinic students represent clients before the IRS in examinations, collections, appeals, and a variety of other matters.
-The Tax Clinic also represents clients in deficiency cases in U.S. Tax Court and tax refund litigation in Federal District Court.
-Since 2008, the Tax Clinic has been awarded more than $800,000 in federal funds from the Internal Revenue Service's Low Income Taxpayer Clinic grant program.
+As Director of the Tax Clinic, Professor Drumbl oversees students as they provide pro bono representation to low-income taxpayers who have post-filing controversies with the Internal Revenue Service and educate taxpayers about their tax rights and responsibilities.
+Since 2008, the Tax Clinic has been awarded more than $1 million in federal funds by the Internal Revenue Service's Low Income Taxpayer Clinic grant program.

-Professor Drumbl's scholarship focuses on the intersection of low-income taxpayers and fiscal policy, exploring such issues as filing status, innocent spouse relief, and return preparer fraud.
+Professor Drumbl's scholarship focuses on the intersection of low-income taxpayers and fiscal policy, exploring such issues as refundable tax credits, filing status, innocent spouse relief, and return preparer fraud.
+In a conversation with Tax Notes (reprinted in Forbes), Professor Drumbl described her scholarship and career path in tax law.
 Her book, Tax Credits for the Working Poor: A Call for Reform (Cambridge University Press, 2019) identifies shortcomings in how the United States delivers social benefits through its tax system and gazes elsewhere - to programs abroad - to reimagine possibilities for improving administration of the earned income tax credit and bolstering the credit's effectiveness.
+The book has been reviewed in the Modern Law Review, JOTWELL, the Journal of the American Taxation Association, the Florida Tax Review, and the Journal of Social Policy.

-Her articles have appeared or are forthcoming in the Temple Law Review, Tax Notes, the Florida Tax Review, the Columbia Journal of Tax Law, the Pittsburgh Tax Review, and the eJournal of Tax Research.
+Her articles have appeared in the South Carolina Law Review, Oregon Law Review, Temple Law Review, Tax Notes, Florida Tax Review, Columbia Journal of Tax Law, Pittsburgh Tax Review, and the eJournal of Tax Research.
 Her article examining the nature and nuance of earned income tax credit noncompliance, Beyond Polemics: Poverty, Taxes, and Noncompliance, was awarded the Cedric Sandford Medal for best paper at the 12th International Conference on Tax Administration in Sydney.

+Professor Drumbl has held visiting appointments at Queen’s University Belfast and Bucerius Law School in Hamburg.
+She is a guest blogger on Procedurally Taxing, has contributed as a chapter author in several editions of the American Bar Association Tax Section's practitioner reference book, Effectively Representing Your Client Before the IRS, and co-authored Skills & Values: Federal Income Taxation (LexisNexis, 2011).
+She currently serves as Chair of the ABA Tax Section’s Teaching Taxation Committee and serves on the Editorial Advisory Board for The Tax Lawyer.
 Professor Drumbl received an LL.M. in Taxation from New York University, a J.D. with honors from George Washington University, and a B.A. in Political Science from Emory University.
-Prior to the joining the faculty, Professor Drumbl was an attorney at the IRS Office of Chief Counsel, where her work focused on the legal interpretation of bilateral income tax treaties and other cross-border taxation issues for the U.S. government.
+Prior to joining the faculty, Professor Drumbl was an attorney at the IRS Office of Chief Counsel, where her work focused on the legal interpretation of bilateral income tax treaties and other cross-border taxation issues for the U.S. government.
 Her prior private practice experience includes tax controversy work and tax planning.
 She is a member of the bar in Virginia and Arkansas.

 Commentary on Cheshire v.
 Commissioner, in Feminist Judgments: Rewritten Tax Opinions (Bridget J. Crawford & Anthony C. Infanti, eds.)
 (Cambridge University Press, 2017).